 Dogs can only become allergic to proteins in food, so your canine will not become allergic to something like fish oil or added vitamins.

 Choosing the best dog food for your Brittany Spaniel can be a bit complicated.
 There are a lot of factors to consider.
-For a quick and easy choice, we recommend the Taste of the Wild High Prairie Grain-Free Dry Dog Food.
-This dog food is high in protein and fat, and it has a lot of extras, like probiotics.
+For a quick and easy choice, we recommend the Ollie Fresh Beef Dog Food.
+This high-quality fresh dog food is high in protein and healthy fat, on top of being incredibly convenient.

 If you need an extremely cheap food, we recommend the Iams ProActive Health Adult MiniChunks Dry Dog Food.
 This food contains high-quality ingredients while still being way cheaper than the competition.